Dudley James Ponting

 In the 1931 electoral register Grace Florence Ponting is living at 28 Castellain Road with her son William Dudley Ponting.
 Her husband is not mentioned.
 In 1932 both her sons William Dudley and Arthur James are living with her.
 Mrs Dudley Ponting is listed in the 1932 telephone directory at 28 Castellain Road, but this has changed by 1934 and Mrs Dudley Ponting is listed at 81 Byne Road, Sydenham SE26.
 It appears Grace and Dudley separated in the mid 1920's, although they never divorced.

-Dudley appears to have had a brush with the law later in life, although the article in the Hartlepool Mail, Durham on 20 May 1936 titled "Getting a Boy into Eton - Precentors visitor - Men on conspiracy charge" does not explain Dudley's role in the events it describes.
+Dudley appears to have had a brush with the law later in life, the family understand that he was arrested and sentenced for misrepresenting evidence at a trial in which he defended a friend.
+The following articles, firstly from the Hartlepool Mail, Durham on 20 May 1936 titled "Getting a Boy into Eton - Precentors visitor - Men on conspiracy charge" does not really explain Dudley's role in the events it describes.

 "Mr H Ley, a precenter and music master at Eton College alleged at Windsor Police Station today that a man who said he wanted to enter his son in college endeavoured to get various sums of money from him